akai10tsuki/mkvbatchmultiplex/README.rst

   :target: https://mkvbatchmultiplex.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

+**Development of this branch stopped working on full re-write on master.v2**

 This project started out of the need to multiplex a library of many video series using AVI_ container and SRT_ for subtitles to be maintained in a Media Server.
 And as the saying goes search for something to use did not find